-The Justice League have moved from one crisis to another as Jim Corrigan has rejected his role as Spectre.
-Through that rejection Jim Corrigan has allowed the spirits that gave him the Spectre powers to run wild in the DC Universe.
+The Justice League has moved from one crisis to another as Jim Corrigan has rejected his role as Spectre.
+Through that rejection, Jim Corrigan has allowed the spirits that gave him the Spectre powers to run wild in the DC Universe.
 That is a major problem for the Justice League as Spectre is one of the most powerful characters in the DCU and not having someone to control those powers is not a good thing.
 With this crisis Wonder Woman has led the Justice League to Themyscira.
-Though while Wonder Woman still calls Themyscira home that does not mean the Justice League are welcomed.
-What will happen when the Amazons find that the entire Justice League team are on their home island?
+Though while Wonder Woman still calls Themyscira home that does not mean the Justice League is welcomed.
+What will happen when the Amazons find that the entire Justice League team is on their home island?
 Let’s find out with Justice League #46.

 Writer: Robert Venditti

 Inker: Xermanico, Daniel Herniques, and Robson Rocha

 Story Rating: 7 Night Girls out of 10

 Art Rating: 7 Night Girls out of 10

 Overall Rating: 7 Night Girls out of 10

 Synopsis: On Themyscira Wonder Woman tries to convince her sisters to let her and the Justice League entrance to Tartarus.
 The Amazons deny the request and mention another male trying to gain entrance to Tartarus recently.
 Batman says they are aware it was Jim Corrigan, who was the human host for Spectre, but now that Corrigan is absent Spectre is running wild on the world unchecked.

 Queen Hippolyta shows up and says Wonder Woman broke their most sacred law.
 The Justice League continue trying to convince Queen Hippolyta and the Amazons to let them enter Tartarus.